Work Incentives Benefit Specialist Association - WIBSA

 Welcome to the Wisconsin Work Incentives Benefit Specialist Association (WIBSA) website!

-Work Incentive Benefit Specialists (WIBS) assist people with disabilities by helping them wade through the complexities to make informed choices about the impact of work on their benefits.
+Work Incentives Benefit Specialists (WIBS) assist people with disabilities by helping them wade through the complexities to make informed choices about the impact of work on their benefits.
 WIBS can provide a written and oral analysis of a person's services and benefits and how work will change their cash payments, medical coverage, and continued eligibility.

 If you have a disability, you should contact a WIBS when: